Have kids? Reduce the overwhelm!

 Learn to say “no” to the things you don’t want to do.
 If the thought of saying “no” makes you reel in horror, try taking baby steps by saying, “Let me think about it,” or “Can I get back to you?”

-— Create a routine: Design a basic structure for your family’s day, with predictable, regular times for you to do the everyday stuff — like getting ready for the day, doing homework, exercise or more.
+— Create a routine: Design a basic structure for your family’s day, with predictable, regular times for you to do the everyday stuff — like getting ready for the day, doing homework, sitting down with the family for dinner, and getting ready for bed.
 Having a set of activities everyone can count on will help you and your child meet daily challenges and free you up for more leisure time.

 On her blog, “My life as a mom,” Salamone describes her routine, including encouraging her kids to make their beds every morning, doing a load of laundry every morning, and making lunches, coffee and cleaning the kitchen before bed.